-All of a sudden, there are new AirPods: the Apple AirPods Pro.
-Divisive though the original AirPods are, they have certainly been a hit.
-In fact, Apple claims they’re now the most popular headphones in the world.
+Divisive though the original AirPods were, they have certainly been a hit.
+In fact, Apple claims the standard AirPods are the most popular headphones in the world.

-But, despite their abundance and the rather magical user experience they offer, the AirPods Pro have their flaws.
-The second-generation model brought with it a boost in sound quality, but they're still a long way from delivering the sonic satisfaction of the very best wireless earbuds.
+But, despite their abundance and the rather magical user experience they offer (for Apple fans especially), the AirPods have their flaws.
+The second-gen model brought with it a boost in sound quality, which the AirPods 3 then took further once again, but they're still a fair way from delivering the sonic satisfaction of the very best wireless earbuds at their price point.

-While there’s no denying the familial similarities between the 2nd-gen AirPods and the AirPods Pro – the glossy white finish, protruding stem and bulbous body – there are clear differences, too.
-Most obvious is the silicone tip of the new AirPods, which is shorter in length than on many in-ear headphones and elliptical rather than round.
+While there’s no denying the familial similarities between the AirPods 3 and AirPods Pro – the glossy white finish, protruding stem and bulbous body – there are clear differences, too.
+Most obvious is the silicone tip of the Pro model, which is shorter in length than on many in-ear headphones and elliptical rather than round.

-Where the existing AirPods respond to taps to the body, the AirPods Pros' controls have been moved to the stems, which now contain force sensors.
+Where the original AirPods responded to taps to the body, the AirPods Pro's controls are located in the stems, which now contain force sensors (a design trait the new AirPods have also copied).
 A quick squeeze on either stem pauses or resumes a track (or answers an incoming call), a double-squeeze skips forward, a triple-squeeze skips back and a long squeeze switches between noise-cancelling modes.

 However, we’re not completely convinced by this approach.
-The squeezes are fiddly to perform, particularly when running or cycling.
-The AirPods Pro earbuds are sweat- and water-resistant, albeit to a lesser degree than sports-focused rivals, such as the Jaybird Vistas.
-Running in the rain is all good, but wearing them in the pool most certainly is not.
+The squeezes are fiddly to perform, particularly when running or cycling, which you may well do with the AirPods Pros thanks to their sweat- and water-resistance.
+They're not as sports-focused as rivals such as the Bose Sport Earbuds and Beats Fit Pro, but running in the rain is all good.

-The AirPods Pros stay in our ears when running during testing.
+The AirPods Pro generally stay in the ears well when running.
 They are so light (5.4g each) and comfortable that they can give the impression of not being secure, but they refuse to budge in action.
 Some people may manage to shake them loose, but they are much more secure in place than the original AirPods.
+Third-party fins/hooks that make the fit even more secure are also now fairly widely available and have been tried and liked by members of the review team.

 Apple supplies just three pairs of tips, with two of those hidden beneath a flap at the bottom of the box.
 The message here is that the pre-attached, medium-sized pair should fit most, and you should only dabble with the others if there’s an issue.